I am currently an Entrepreneur-in-Residence at Builders, working on the next big thing in HR tech alongside a team of B2B SaaS experts.

 Stats certainly aren't everything, but here's an overview of what I've been up to recently.

 Pushes to GitHub this month

 I got a boxed copy of Visual Studio 2005 for my birthday way back.
 Since then I've been writing code as a freelancer, full-time employee in industry or just to give something back to the open-source community.
-My particular interests lie in formal methods and software verification, which I'm currently studying full-time at Teesside University as I work towards my Ph.D.
+These days, I spend most of my time in a leadership capacity mentoring, coaching, supporting and guiding my technical teams as we work together to build amazing software.

 I began working towards by BSc. in Computer Science at Teesside University in Middlesbrough, UK.

 I started working at a web development agency, where I had the opportunity to more fully develop my skills with LAMP, Node.js and Git.
 Starting in late 2014, I moved to a different company working in C# on a new hotel and flights booking product.

 I returned to Teesside University for my final year, where I designed Crisp, a minimal extensible Lisp dialect that runs on .NET/Mono.

 I graduated with first class honours, and decided to take my education further, and learn how I could help educate others in the process.

 I started working towards my Ph.D. in verification techniques for software security, while working as a graduate tutor and part-time lecturer at Teesside.
 I will graduate in mid 2023.

 I joined BreachLock, a leading pentesting-as-a-service provider, and used my blend of cybersecurity, computer science and AI/ML skills to push our technology forwards, assuming the role of Head of Software Engineering in mid-2021.